apache/incubator-devlake-website/docs/Plugins/bamboo.md

 ---
-title: "Bamboo"
+title: "Bamboo(WIP)"
 description: >
   Bamboo Plugin
 ---

 ## Summary

-This plugin collects Bamboo data through [API](https://developer.atlassian.com/server/bamboo/rest/).
+This plugin collects Bamboo's CI data through [API](https://developer.atlassian.com/server/bamboo/rest/).
 It then computes and visualizes various DevOps metrics from the Bamboo data, which helps tech leads, QA and DevOps engineers, and project managers to answer questions such as:

-- How long does it take for your codes to get merged?
+- What is the deployment frequency of your team?
-- How much time is spent on code review?
+- How long does it take for your codes to get deployed?

 ## Entities